Reedzit/startup/README.md

   - I formatted the spacing of the text and images using bootstrap commands and also separate css files for each page to allow for any specific updates in the future.
 - **Project Changes**
   - I think I will use an API for the timer instead of generating pictures.
 I think it will be a bit cheaper that way and still fulfills the requirement of an outside service.

+## Startup React Deliverable
+- **React Port**
+  - I successfully ported my application to React and bundled it using Vite.
+- **Additional Functionality**
+  - Login page now allows you to create an account and login.
+- **Changes**
+  - Changed "Home" to "Login" on the navbar.
+  -